lucianovdveekens/jiradoc/README.md

 # JIRAdoc

-Simplify the insertion of sub-tasks into JIRA by defining them in a specially formatted text file.
-This saves you the trouble of going through the same UI steps to create a sub-task over and over again.
+Simplify the insertion of sub-tasks into JIRA by defining them in a specially formatted text file and sending them to the JIRA REST API.
+Hopefully, this saves you the trouble of going through the same UI dialogs over and over again to create a new sub-task.

 ## Prerequisites